Has the previous audit report been closed out?

 Check that a signed copy of Form 10 has been sent to the local HSE office and that a copy is displayed on site.

 Check employers and public liability insurance certificates are valid and on display.

-Ensure the Accident Book (which complies with the Data Protection Act) is provided on site and is available to all personnel.
+Ensure a new style Accident Book (which complies with the Data Protection Act) is provided on site and is available to all personnel

 Ensure adequate supervision is provided for all activities on the site paying particular attention to work activities as undertaken by young persons and/or those which are high risk activities.

-Are all persons on site familiar with the requirements of the site safety rules and that they are complied with on site.
+Ensure that all persons are familiar with the requirements of the site safety rules and that they are complied with on site.

 Ensure all contractors have been provided with information relating to Health & Safety for the work they are undertaking.